isaacwashere/angular-todoApp/README.md

 ## Abilities & Features

 * A user can create a new Todo item and it will show in the UI and be pseudo-sent to the JSON Placeholder API
-* A user can toggle a Todo item's completion status in both the UI and in JSON Placeholder API
+* A user can toggle a Todo item's completion status in the UI and (for non-user made Todos) in JSON Placeholder API
 * A user can delete a Todo item in UI and in JSON Placeholder API